zmcddn/coding-interview-guide/README.md

 - Each position of the hash table, often called a slot, can hold an item and is named by an integer value starting at 0.
 - The mapping between an item and the slot where that item belongs in the hash table is called the **hash function**.
 	- **Remainder method** takes an item and divides it by the table size, returning the remainder as its hash value (i.e. `h(item) = item % 11`)
-	- **load factor** is the number of items devided by the table size
+	- **load factor** is the number of items divided by the table size
 	- **collision** refers to the situation that multiple items have the same hash value
 	- **folding method** for constructing hash functions begins by dividing the item into equal-size pieces (the last piece may not be of equal size).
 These pieces are then added together to give the resulting hash value.
 	- **mid-square method** first squares the item, and then extract some portion of the resulting digits.
 For example, 44^2 = 1936, extract middle two digits 93, then perform remainder step (93%11=5).
-- **Collision Resolution** is the process to systemacticly place the second item in the hash table when two items hash to the same slot.
+- **Collision Resolution** is the process to systematically place the second item in the hash table when two items hash to the same slot.
 - **Open addressing (linear probing):** sequentially find the next open slot or address in the hash table
 	- A disadvantage to linear probing is the tendency for clustering; items become clustered in the table.
 	- **Rehashing** is one way to deal with clustering, which is to skip the slot when looking  sequentially for the next open slot, thereby more evenly distributing the items that have caused collisions.